- Acting Classes & Workshops – Portland, OR

 De La Salle (Twelfth Night)

-Reverance (all schools)
+Reverance (all schools)* 75 minute shows

 * Dinner break between the matinees and evening performances